-Two, I am introducing you all to someone very special: my younger, inspiring, and all-around cooler sister Elaine!
-This Skinny Mexican Corn Dip is Elaine’s creation, and it has become a family obsession.
-We brought it to one holiday gathering years ago, and now I’m not sure which our aunts and uncles are more excited to see walk through the door—my sisters and me or this Mexican Corn Dip.
+The author of this Mexican street-corn style dip is my younger sister Elaine.
+She brought it to one of our extended family gatherings years ago, and now I’m not sure which our aunts and uncles are more excited to see walk through the door—my sisters and me or this Mexican Corn Dip.

-A few weeks ago, Elaine (fresh from devouring a bowl of Mexican Corn Dip at a party herself) called me to see if I might be interested in posting the recipe on my blog, assuming of course, that my readers would like Mexican Corn Dip.
+A few weeks ago, Elaine (fresh from devouring a bowl of her now famous corn dip at a party—her friends have become insistent upon its presence too) called me to see if I might be interested in posting the recipe on my blog, assuming of course, that my readers would like Mexican Corn Dip.
 I told her no, sorry, I didn’t think you all would like it at all.

 I knew you would love it!

 Now, I could keep blabbing on and on about the merits of this Mexican Corn Dip (its creaminess; the light spiciness of the jalapeno; the copious quantities of cheddar cheese that seem exorbitant but are, in fact, just right), but I know someone even better qualified to do so: the master of the recipe herself, my wonderful sister Elaine.

 So, without further chatter on my part, here’s Elaine to tell us all about this Mexican Corn Dip!

 Hi everyone!
 I’m so excited to be doing a guest post on Erin’s blog and to share my go-to dip recipe with you, Mexican Corn Dip.

 A little background—this August marks my fourth year living in Kansas City.
 If you know anything about KC, you know two things: barbecue and tailgating.